tiennguyen1203/Heritance/README.md

 * Setup CI/CD with github action
 * CI to run test each time we push/merge code to master/develop branch
 * CD to auto rebuild docker image, deploy to cloud

+## Scalability:
+Please check the SCALABILITY: in source code.